Jessybrenens/Test/DRAFT/Chapter09.md

 This was new information.
 "How soon?"

 "Construction begins in three weeks.
 Once the second station comes online, the network effects will amplify any instabilities in the system."
-Elian's expression grew grim.
+Elian's gaze dimmed, the truth casting a haze over his face.
 "We could see hyperstorm formation within months, not years as I originally calculated."

 Mira absorbed this, recalculating timelines.
 Sophia's plan had assumed a longer window before the Atlantic installation became operational.
 "We need to stop it before construction begins."